Battle of Sirte (2011)

 The Battle of Sirte was the final and most decisive battle of the First Libyan Civil War, beginning when the National Liberation Army attacked the last remnants of the Libyan army still loyal to Muammar Gaddafi in his hometown and designated capital of Sirte, on the Gulf of Sidra.
 As of September 2011, Sirte and Bani Walid were the last strongholds of Gaddafi loyalists and the National Transitional Council hoped that the fall of Sirte would bring the war to an end.
-The battle and its aftermath marked the final collapse of the four-decade Gaddafi regime.
+The battle and its aftermath marked the fall of the final stronghold of Gaddafi loyalists.
 Both Gaddafi and his son, Mutassim, were wounded and captured, then tortured and killed in custody less than an hour later.
 The month-long battle left Sirte almost completely in ruins, with many buildings damaged or totally destroyed.

 Background

 In August 2011, anti-Gaddafi forces began a three-pronged advance toward Sirte which lasted several weeks.
 Pushing forward from Misrata in the west, Brega in the east, and desert positions in the south, they met fierce resistance and suffered heavy casualties in their efforts to reach the city.